adriengivry/orhi/README.md

 ## Adding OpenRHI to Your Project
 **OpenRHI** is setup to work with `premake5` and `CMake` out of the box.

+> [!WARNING]
-> ⚠️ **OpenRHI** only supports static linking at the moment, so you cannot build it as a shared library.
+> **OpenRHI** only supports static linking at the moment, so you cannot build it as a shared library.
 You'll need to add `orhi` to your project files instead.

 To get started, add `orhi` as a submodule to your repository:
 ```powershell